GStreamer/gstreamer/markdown/application-development/basics/elements.md

 [Visualisation of a filter element](#visualisation-of-a-filter-element) shows how we will visualise a filter-like element.
-This specific element has one source and one sink element.
+This specific element has one source pad and one sink pad.
 Sink pads, receiving input data, are depicted at the left of the element; source pads are still on the right.